A blog about planning, planning law and planning policy

 The Secretary of State for Business Innovation and Skills, Sajid Javid, launched proposals for productivity on Friday 11th July, in a Command Paper called “Fixing the Foundations”.
 The parts which got press coverage were the reforms to planning.

-In outline, the major changes are to adopt a zoning system for brownfield sites, […]
+In outline, the major changes are to adopt a zoning system for brownfield […]

 The Expanding Universe